My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Mid-Morning: A Walk on the Pier & Beach

 After breakfast, you may need to walk it off a bit before heading home.
-Head back to the beach for a walk in the surf, or take another stroll along the Pier.
+Head back to the beach for a walk in the surf, or take another stroll along the Pier which happens to be one of the longest piers on the West Coast.

-While walking, be sure to stop and admire the surfers catching waves along both sides of the piers.
+While walking, be sure to stop and admire the ocean view while surfers catch waves along both sides of the piers.
 There’s a reason people come from all over the world to surf in Huntington Beach – and cheer on the surfers too!

 With that, it’s time to make your way back home.
-You can extend the way home by driving up Highway 1 to Los Angeles instead of taking the major interstates and highways.
+You can extend the way home by driving up Highway 1 to Los Angeles instead of taking the major interstates and highways before you make it to Los Angeles Intl Airport.

 Huntington Beach gives you some pretty memorable souvenirs: shoes full of sand, a bit of a tan, and understanding a lot more about surfing and surf history.
 What more can you want from a California weekend beach trip?